SwatiWagh7/Crated-IAM-user-with-area-restricted-policy/README.md

-# Create an IAM User Accessible Only in the North Virginia Region via JSON Policy.
+# Create an IAM User Restricted to the North Virginia (us-east-1) Region Using a JSON Policy.
-Create an IAM User Accessible Only in the North Virginia Region via JSON Policy.
-First, we will create IAM User:
+Create an IAM User Restricted to the North Virginia (us-east-1) Region Using a JSON Policy First, we will create IAM User:
 You can create a user either from the AWS Management Console or via AWS CLI
 1. Create IAM user: